Sambal0x/sambal0x.github.io/_posts/2019-10-23-Automate-it.md

 ./master.sh domain.com
 {% endhighlight %}

 Simple right?
-Assuming that you have already got the existing tools built :)
+Assuming that you have already got the existing tools I mentioned ready to go :)

 Script can be downloaded here:
 * https://github.com/Sambal0x/Recon-tools